-- How to recognise and identify specific risks associated with their control operations and choose appropriate courses of action e.g., examples of how specific risks have been identified in their project work and how they dealt with it - How they follow and comply with the appropriate safety considerations in their control room operations e.g., examples of how they have had to change a project to cater for a safety consideration - Presents safety information in a clear and concise manner to sufficient depth for the audience. e.g., brief a supervisor / manager on a safety consideration in an operational procedure and their proposal/s to deal with the requirements
+- How to recognise and identify specific risks associated with their design work and choose appropriate courses of action e.g., examples of how specific risks have been identified in their project work and how they dealt with it - How they follow and comply with the appropriate safety considerations. e.g., examples of how they have had to change a project to cater for a safety consideration - Presents safety information in a clear and concise manner to sufficient depth for the audience. e.g., brief a supervisor / manager on a safety consideration in their project plans and their proposal to deal with the requirements